 Taking care of your teeth is a priority.
 Making sure you’re doing it the right way is a priority too.
 Along with adjusting your brushing and flossing techniques to be kinder to your oral health, replacing your toothbrush every three months at a minimum (so you always have an effective toothbrush), it’s essential to honor your scheduled dental cleaning appointments every six months.
 Your will receive a thorough cleaning and flossing at your Johns Creek family dentistry practice, as well as a dental exam and oral cancer screening.

 Regular dental visits are also the time when any oral health problems can be identified.
 You may need restorative dentistry for cavities, or you may want to discuss cosmetic dentistry options for unsightly teeth.
-No matter what your oral health questions, make your appointment Family & Cosmetic Dentistry general dentistry practice, serving Johns Creek, Suwanee, Duluth and the surrounding areas.
+No matter what your oral health questions are, make your appointment Hello Family Dental general dentistry practice, serving Johns Creek, Suwanee, Duluth and the surrounding areas.